-7 How frequently is the legislation used in practice and what is its practical impact?
+How frequently is the legislation used in practice?

 The CC annually reviews between 10 and 20 cases dealing with alleged abuse of dominant position and finds violations in two to five cases.

 Nevertheless, the limited number of abuse of dominance cases has not yet created a sufficient basis for dominant companies to evaluate their standard of conduct against the local precedents.
 The competitors of dominant undertakings are well aware of the provisions of the CL and do not hesitate to resort to them in cases when abuse is perceived.
 On the other hand, dominant undertakings are generally well aware of the increased degree of scrutiny their position may invoke.